boscoh/inmembrane/docs/inmembrane.markdown

 In _inmembrane_, the standard Python dictionary is used to provide a flexible way to represent data and allow extremely simple parsing code to be written.
 The Python 'dictionary', which is conceptually similar to a 'hash table' or 'hash map' in other languages, consists of a set of key-value pairs, where keys and values can be any type of data structure - strings, integers, floats, or even other dictionaries.

 The main program data in _inmembrane_ is represented with a flat dictionary called `protein`, indexed by sequence identifers.
-Let's say our FASTA file contains the mouse hemeglobin gene with the ID  `'MOUSE_HEME'`.
-The properties of `MOUSE_HEME` would then be found in `protein['MOUSE_HEME']`, which is itself a dictionary. `protein['MOUSE_HEME']` contains any arbitary number of different properties, also accessed as key-value pairs.
-For instance, the sequence length of the `'MOUSE_HEME'` sequence would be stored in `protein['MOUSE_HEME']['sequence_length']`.
-This data structure can capture the results of most potential bioinformatic analyses, where new properties are added to `protein` on the fly.
+Let's say our FASTA file contains the _Streptococcus pyogenes_ C5a peptidase sequence with the ID `'C5AP_STRPY'`.
+The properties of `C5AP_STRPY` would then be found in `protein['C5AP_STRPY']`, which is itself a dictionary. `protein['C5AP_STRPY']` contains any arbitary number of different properties, also accessed as key-value pairs.
+For instance, the sequence length of the `'C5AP_STRPY'` sequence would be stored in `protein['C5AP_STRPY']['sequence_length']`.
+This data structure can capture the results of most basic sequence analyses, where new properties are added to `protein` on the fly.
 The use of a dynamic flat dictionary avoids much of the boilerplate code involved with an OOP style programming.

 If we use a dictionary to represent our data structure, then the main work in _inmembrane_ of running other programs and processing their text output can be encapsulated into a simple function.
 For example with _SignalP_, we define a function `annotate_signalp(params, protein)` which takes the main protein data structure as input.
 The function runs the external SignalP binary, and then parses the text output.
-Text processing is very easy to write in Python and the processing for _SignalP_ can be done in about 10 lines of code.
+Text processing is very easy to write in Python and the extracting the minimum information required by our protocol from _SignalP_ output can be achieved with around 10 lines of code.

 ***********